Realizations of countable Borel equivalence relations: Compact action realizations

-\begin{proof} Let us first note that there exists a compressible, universal CBER $F$ that is generated by a continuous action of a countable group on $\cantor$.
-Indeed, let $E(\mathbb{F}_2,2)$ be the equivalence relation generated by the canonical action of $\mathbb{F}_2$ on $2^{\mathbb{F}_2}$.
+Note that by \cite[Proposition 5.23 (d)]{CK18}, there is a unique, up to Borel isomorphism, compressible, universal CBER.
+The following are immediate consequences of \cref{322}. \begin{cor} Let $E$ be a compressible, universal {\CBER}.
+Then $E$ admits a transitive, compact action realization on the Cantor space $\cantor$. \end{cor} \begin{proof} Let us first note that there exists a compressible, universal CBER $F$ that is generated by a continuous action of a countable group on $\cantor$.
+Indeed, let $E(\mathbb{F}_2,2)$ be the equivalence relation generated by the shift action of $\mathbb{F}_2$ on $2^{\mathbb{F}_2}$.
 Consider the equivalence relation $F = E(\mathbb{F}_2,2) \times I_{\mathbb{N}}$.
 This equivalence relation is compressible, universal.
 By \cref{322}, $F$ has a continuous action realization on $\cantor$.
 An inspection of the ``gluing'' construction involved in the proof of \cref{322} shows that this action is topologically transitive. \end{proof}

-\begin{cor} Let $E$ be a compressible, universal {\rm CBER}.
-Then $E$ admits a minimal action realization on the Baire space $\baire$. \end{cor} \begin{proof} By \cref{3233} consider a continuous action $a$ of a countable group $G$ on $\cantor$, which induces an equivalence relation $F$ which is Borel isomorphic to $E$.
-Then consider the Borel map $f$ that sends $x\in \cantor$ to the closure of its orbit (which is a member of the space of all compact subsets of $\cantor$), By \cite[Theorem 3.1]{MSS16}, there is some $K$ such that $F|f^{-1}(K)$ is universal.
-But clearly $Z =f^{-1}(K)$ is a $G_\delta$ set, so a Polish, 0-dimensional space, invariant under the action $a$.
+\begin{cor} Let $E$ be a compressible, universal {\CBER}.
+Then $E$ admits a minimal action realization on the Baire space $\baire$. \end{cor} \begin{proof} By \cref{3233} consider a continuous action $\boldsymbol{a}$ of a countable group $\Gamma$ on $\cantor$, which induces an equivalence relation $F$ which is Borel isomorphic to $E$.
+Then consider the Borel map $f$ that sends $x\in \cantor$ to the closure of its orbit (which is a member of the space of all compact subsets of $\cantor$), By \cite[Theorem 3.1]{MSS16}, there is some $K$ such that $F\uhr f^{-1}(K)$ is universal.
+But clearly $Z =f^{-1}(K)$ is a $G_\delta$ set, so a Polish, 0-dimensional space, invariant under the action $\boldsymbol{a}$.
 Moreover this action restricted to $Z$ is minimal.
-As in the proof of \cref{baireActionRealization}, we can find a subspace $Y$ of $Z$ homeomorphic to $\baire$ invariant under the action, such that $F|Z\cong_B F|Y$.
-Thus $F|Z$ is induced by a minimal action on the Baire space and is compressible, universal.
-As in the proof of \cref{3233}, this shows that every compressible, universal CBER admits a minimal action realization on the Baire space. \end{proof}
+As in the proof of \cref{BaireActionRealization}, we can find a subspace $Y$ of $Z$ homeomorphic to $\baire$ invariant under the action, such that $F \uhr Z\cong_B F \uhr Y$.
+Thus $F \uhr Y$ is induced by a minimal action on the Baire space and is compressible, universal, therefore $E \cong_B F \uhr Y$. \end{proof}